[+]

 |

-Activity level varies by player, and many players will only take a couple turns each day, so you can expect most typical one-on-one matches to take several days, or even weeks.
+For asynchronous games, activity level varies by player, and many players will only take a couple turns each day, so you can expect most typical one-on-one matches to take several days, or even weeks.
 A common practice on AWBW is to play several matches concurrently to compensate for the slower pace of each individual game.
-Alternatively, faster 'real-time' games can be organized with other players.
-The AWBW Discord Chat is a good place to find opponents for real-time play.
+However, real-time games (like those found in the Live League or Live Queue), will move much faster, often finishing in less than 2 hours.

 |